bdsm-spuddy/chastikey-alexa/README.md

     /Users/bdsm/.chastikey
     /home/bdsm/.chastikey

-It needs two values:
+It needs four values:

-    SkillID -- this is the skill ID from the Alexa Console (see later) UserID -- this is your Chastikey Secret key
+    SkillID   -- this is the skill ID from the Alexa Console (see later) ApiID     -- this is your Chastikey API Key generated from the App ApiSecret -- this is your Chastikey API Secret generated from the App Username  -- this is your username in the Chastikey App. eg

-eg

     % cat ~/.chastikey
     {
       "SkillID":"amzn1.ask.skill.12345678-9abc-def0-1234-56789abcdef0",
-      "UserID":"01234-56789-ABCDE-F0123"
+      "ApiID":"1234567890abcdefghijklmnopqrstuv",
+      "ApiSecret":"1234567890abcdefghijklmnopqrstuv",
+      "UserName":"yourusername"
     }

 Can test the code talks to the API from the CLI

     % ./chastikey status
-    Using configuration file /home/bdm/.chastikey
+    Using configuration file /home/bdsm/.chastikey
     Calling listlocks.php
     You have 1 lock.
 Lock 1 is held by keyholder, and has been running for 81 days 10 hours 24 minutes 20 seconds.